appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ### Insert Documents

 This command inserts one or more documents and returns a document containing the status of all inserts.
-The following section lists all the fields available for the **Insert Documents** command.
+The following section lists all the fields for the **Insert Documents** command.

 <dl>
   <dt><b>Collection</b></dt>